jjuran/freemount/NOTES/overview.md

 Introduction
 ------------

-Freemount is a client-server, network filesystem protocol.
+Freemount is a client-server network filesystem protocol.
 It's defined in terms of a reliable transport medium.
 Initial development assumes a stream-oriented connection, though in theory the protocol is adaptable to a datagram service (provided that it's reliable -- either SCTP or a UDP wrapper might be suitable here).
 In practice, Freemount will be used atop a secure layer such as SSL/TLS or an SSH tunnel (or in special cases, over a local-domain socket).

 Features
 --------